sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/00_intro.md

 ## Objectives
 1. Understand the general process for training and applying a model in Google Earth Engine on satellite data
-2. Adapt the provided workflow for a different areas of interest and time periods
+2. Be able to adapt the provided workflow for different areas of interest and time periods
-3. Experiment with different ways to improve accuracy of your classification
+3. Experiment with different ways to improve the accuracy of your classification

 ## Setup